The main horeca and institutional catering sectors continue to grow

 -

-INFORMA's DBK Sectoral Observatory recently published these insights in the 'The Hospitality and Institutional Catering Market' Special Report.
+INFORMA's DBK Sectoral Observatory recently published these insights in the 'The Horeca Market' Special Report.

-Turnover in the hotels sector rose 12% in 2024 and ended 2025 with an estimated increase of 6%, exceeding €22 billion.
-Higher foreign demand and rising prices consolidated its position as one of the main drivers across the broader set of activities.
+Turnover in the hotel sector rose 12% in 2024 and ended 2025 with an estimated increase of 6%, exceeding €22 billion.
+Higher foreign demand and rising prices consolidated its position as one of the main drivers across the activities as a whole.

-Catering maintained a very favourable trend, with growth of 9% in 2024 and around 7% in 2025, exceeding €4.9 billion.
+Catering turnover remained very strong, up 9% in 2024 and around 7% in 2025, exceeding €4.9 billion.
 The institutional catering segment accounted for nearly 80% of the market, while airline catering was the most dynamic subsegment, driven by the recovery in tourist traffic.

-In healthcare, private hospital management recorded stable growth of between 5% and 6% in both 2024 and 2025, reaching a figure close to €14.65 billion in the latter.
-The insurance-linked business remained the main segment, now accounting for about 60% of the total.
-Meanwhile, the homes for the aged sector maintained its upward trend, with annual growth of 6-7% in 2024-2025, reaching €6 billion.
-The management of privately run publicly funded beds continued to gain ground, already contributing over 35% of turnover, amid population ageing and improved supply.
+In healthcare, private hospital management recorded steady growth of between 5% and 6% in both 2024 and 2025, generating turnover of close to €14.65 billion in the latter year.
+Insurance-company-related business remained the main segment, now accounting for about 60% of the total.
+The homes for the aged sector, meanwhile, maintained its upward trend, with annual growth of 6-7% in 2024-2025, reaching €6 billion.
+The management of privately run publicly funded beds continued to gain ground, already contributing over 35% of turnover, against a backdrop of population ageing and improving supply.

-The hospitality and institutional catering business continued to show marked fragmentation, dominated by small companies running a single outlet.
-However, the concentration trend that began before the pandemic persisted across all sectors considered.
+The hospitality and institutional catering business continued to be highly fragmented, dominated by small companies running a single outlet.
+However, the concentration trend that began before the pandemic persisted across all the sectors analysed.
 It was particularly pronounced in catering and hospitals, where the top ten operators held over half of the market.

 If you wish to request press releases or graphic material, contact us through: